cesarbarbero/programas-para-predecir-COVID-19/README.md

 - Day of maximum number of deaths
 - Zero mortality day
 - Maximum and minimum number of total infected.
-The program: “Adjust COVID M with Gaussian integral ARG” was written in the IDE Spyder launched by Anaconda.
-The file: Mpordia.csv is used with data obtained by reading (¡) the daily reports of the nation's Ministry of Health (Argentina).
+The programs: ej: “Adjust COVID M with Gaussian integral ARG 3.1” was written in the IDE Spyder launched by Anaconda.
+The file: ArgentinaJH.csv is used with data obtained from https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_deaths_global.csv#L17.

 TEST SUITE
 Since on the site:
 https://covid19.healthdata.org/italy
 The adjustments for different countries (and states of the USA) are shown.
 The results for Italy were used to test the program because the peak of deaths per day has passed, so it is possible to check the predictive capacity of the adjustment.
 It is tested with two data files.
-One contains all the data ((ItaliaMd.csv, after the peak of deaths per day) and the other (ItaliaMd35.csv) contains the same amount of data as there is in Argentina.
+One contains all the data ((ItaliaMd.csv, after the peak of deaths per day) and the other (italiaJH.csv) contains the same amount of data as there is in Argentina.
-The data was manually obtained from the site: https://covid19.healthdata.org/italy.
+The data was manually obtained from the site: https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_deaths_global.csv#L17.
 The heart code is the same, changing the graphics signs and the start day, etc.
-It is called: “Fit COVID M with Gaussian integral ITALY”
+It is called: “Fit COVID M with Gaussian integral ITALY” USE

-USE
 It is possible to use the program for any country or jurisdiction for which there are data on deaths per day.